 - 1. Students, including home education students, may take middle school level courses offered through the Florida Virtual School each year. - 2.
 Florida Virtual School courses shall be available to students during or after the normal school day or during summer school enrollment.
-Students must be enrolled in a full schedule in the middle school which may include FLVS course(s). - 3.
-Students requesting to take a course offered by Florida Virtual School must have parent approval.
-Students and their families must consult with the middle school counselor prior to applying to or enrolling in Florida Virtual School. - 4.
+Students should be enrolled in a full schedule in the middle school which may include FLVS course(s).

+- 3. Students requesting to take a course offered by FloridaVirtualSchool must have parent approval.
+Students and their families must consult with the middle school counselor prior to applying to or enrolling in FloridaVirtualSchool. - 4.
 Schools must accept all academic grades and credits attempted and/or earned at Florida Virtual School as approved by the school counselor.
 These grades will also be included in the calculation of the high school GPA for any high school courses taken at the middle school level.
-Grade forgiveness policies will apply to Florida Virtual School courses. - 5.
-To avoid academic penalties, students must withdraw from courses based on deadlines set by Florida Virtual School. - E. Sarasota Virtual School---SVS is a full time online district school for students in grades K-12.
+Grade forgiveness policies will apply to FloridaVirtualSchool courses. - 5.
+To avoid academic penalties, students must withdraw from courses based on deadlines set by Florida Virtual School. - A full-time FLVS student who meets specified conduct and academic requirements is eligible to participate in extracurricular activities at the district public school to which the student would be assigned. - E. Sarasota Virtual School (SVS) is a full-time online district school for students in grades K-12.
 A parent must request from the Office of Choice and Charter Schools a reassignment from the districted school and meet eligibility requirements in order for the student to be admitted to SVS.
-Enrollment is typically allowed during open enrollment periods prior to the beginning of the academic year and at midyear. - 1.
-Students enrolled in SVS must meet all standards and graduation requirements of the state and district. - 2.
-Students enrolled in SVS are entitled to participate in extracurricular activities at their districted school. - 3.
-All students in SVS must take state required assessments (FCAT, EOC, etc.) since they are enrolled in a public school.
+Enrollment is typically allowed during open enrollment periods prior to the beginning of the academic year and at midyear.